xLightsSequencer/xLights/README.txt

 2016.11  Mar 8, 2016
    -- bug (sean)    Modified Windows install script to it always prompts for install directory -- enh (sean)    Updated xlights icon images from Charles Suhr.
 Fixes ragged edge.
-   -- enh (keithsw) Add video looping
+   -- enh (keith) Add video looping
-   -- bug (keithsw) Fix some video formats that were not playing -- bug (keithsw) Fix audio controls on the toolbar -- bug (gil)     Fix bug moving effects that aren't fully visible.
+   -- bug (keith) Fix some video formats that were not playing -- bug (keith) Fix audio controls on the toolbar
+   -- bug (gil)     Fix bug moving effects that aren't fully visible.
 Fixes #488.
    -- bug (gil)     Allow min period effects to move with mouse.
 Fixes #479.
    -- bug (dkulp)   Imports from other formats were generating invalid key ID's -- bug (dkulp)   Pictures imported from SS were not displaying properly -- enh (dkulp)   Update On/ColorWash to only output non-defaults in XML 2016.10  Mar 3, 2016
-   -- enh (keithsw) Support old-school CTRL-INSERT, SHIFT-INSERT and SHIFT-DELETE (windows only) -- bug (dkulp)   Fix problem with first pixel with grouped arches in SingleStrand .
+   -- enh (keith) Support old-school CTRL-INSERT, SHIFT-INSERT and SHIFT-DELETE (windows only) -- bug (dkulp)   Fix problem with first pixel with grouped arches in SingleStrand .
 Fixes #474 -- bug (dkulp)   Fix crash on close when preview running -- bug (dkulp)   Fix color/blur sliders not updating to defaults.
 Fixes #477.
 Fixes #476.